Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Related Work

-In recent years, causal learning has attracted significant attention in the field of computer vision.
+In recent years, Causal Representation Learning (CRL) \cite{CRL} has attracted significant attention in the field of computer vision.
 Mitigating spurious correlations through causal intervention has proven a promising approach to improving cross-domain generalization \cite{causal}.
-Recently, some researchers have introduced causal learning into face forgery detection.
+Recently, some researchers have introduced the idea of CRL into face forgery detection.
+CADDM \cite{caddm} discovered and quantified the negative impact of identity information on deepfake detection, and ultimately improved the model's generalization ability by mitigating spurious correlation caused by identity.
+ID3 \cite{causalpaper1} jointly trained a purified invariant predictor and learned an aligned invariant representation, which forced the model to rely on domain-invariant features for determination, rather than being affected by forgery-irrelevant factors.
 UDD \cite{udd} identified position and content biases in CLIP \cite{clip}, designing shuffling and mixing branches to break inherent biases and achieve great generalization.
+CausalCLIP \cite{causalclip-causalpaper2} learned stable causal features robust to distribution shifts by modeling the generation process with a structural causal model and enforcing statistical independence.
+The success of these methods suggest that mitigating spurious correlations does indeed help improve generalization.

 However, as spurious correlations arise from unobserved confounding factors, accurately identifying and intervening in all spurious correlations is impractical.
 Therefore, this paper proposes to intervene in the visual representations of pre-trained foundation models (e.g., CLIP) to mitigate spurious correlations.